Ryan LaMarre: Chicago White Sox

 On July 9, 2018, LaMarre was claimed off waivers by the Chicago White Sox.
-He hit his first career home run on August 14, 2018, against the Detroit Tigers in Detroit.
-On August 29, 2018, he knocked in all four runs with two doubles against CC Sabathia, and a home run, as the White Sox beat the Yankees 4–1.
-He elected free agency on November 3, 2018.
+He hit his first career home run on August 14, against the Detroit Tigers in Detroit.
+On August 29, he knocked in all four runs with two doubles against CC Sabathia, and a home run, as the White Sox beat the Yankees 4–1.
+In 33 games for Chicago, LaMarre batted .303/.324/.485 with two home runs and 10 RBI.
+On October 26, he was removed from the 40–man roster and sent outright to the Triple–A Charlotte Knights.
+He elected free agency following the season on November 2.

 Atlanta Braves

 On November 19, 2018, LaMarre signed a minor league deal with the Atlanta Braves with an invitation to spring training.
-LaMarre spent most of 2019 with the Braves' AAA affiliate, the Gwinnett Stripers, where he played in 112 games while batting .311 with 9 HR and 53 RBI.
+LaMarre spent most of 2019 with the Braves' Triple–A affiliate, the Gwinnett Stripers, where he played in 112 games while batting .311 with 9 HR and 53 RBI.

 Minnesota Twins (second stint)

 On September 8, 2019, LaMarre was traded to the Twins for cash considerations.
 LaMarre spent the last month of the season with the Twins and played in 14 MLB games batting .217 with 2 HR and 3 RBI.
 LaMarre was outrighted off the Twins roster on October 28, and elected free agency the next day.